Syparon/gittestrep/README.md

-# That's all me nigga !
+# That's all me Black guy !